 Sometimes the reason behind a tooth dying is difficult to determine, but here are some of the more common reasons:

 - Trauma—If you are in a car accident or have a sports injury, the trauma of the injury can cause the blood supply to your tooth to stop after blood vessels burst.
+Try wearing a mouth guard when playing sports for added protection.

 Signs of a Dead Tooth